snotskie/ttrpg/md/index.md

 - **Rounds:** Endeavors are carried out as a number of rounds in which the characters attempt actions and perform Contests and Checks to drive the narrative tension, progress themselves, and slow their opponents.
 - **Roll:** At the start of each round, choose a Stat to roll.
 The narrative for your rolls do not have to be fully formed, just what Stat to use.
 The GM may limit which Stats you can choose from in certain situations.
-- **Actions:** Each round you may only take one action, and Endeavors describe the set of actions you may choose from when it is you turn to act.
-Some actions use your roll from the start of the round, some have other characters roll a new value, and some ignore these rolls altogether.
-The GM may limit the actions you can choose from in certain situations.
-Once you roll, you use the same Stat and result for all Checks and Contests for the rest of the round until the next round or you're directed to roll a new value sooner.
+- **Current Roll:** Once you roll, you'll use this same Stat and roll value for all Checks and Contests for the rest of the round&mdash;or until an effect makes you reroll!
+So, it is important to keep track of your current roll and Stat in use.
+- **Turn Order:** After rolls are made for the round, if you rolled the lowest you go first.
+Then whoever hasn't acted yet and holds the lowest current roll goes next, with the GM resolving ties, until all characters have gone.

 *Continued on next page.*

 ---
 <!-- _class: rules -->

-- **Special Actions:** Some actions have the `Special Action` label.
-You may only use these special actions if you rolled the highest at the start of the round, with the GM resolving ties.
-- **Turn Order:** After rolls are made for the round, whoever rolled highest acts first, using a special action if they wish.
-Then, all other characters act in order from lowest roll and up.
-If an effect has you roll a new value, your turn order may change: if you roll higher you may act later, and if you roll lower you may act sooner.
+- **Shifting Turn Order:** If an effect has you roll a new value before your turn, your turn order may change: if you roll higher you may act later, and if you roll lower you may act sooner.
+- **Helping Yourself:** During your turn you may spend Blessing Dice as usual to increase the value of your own roll, so long as you have not already do so that round.
+- **Actions:** Each round during your turn, you may only take one action, chosen from the set of actions available for that Endeavors.
+Some actions use your current roll, and some ignore it.
+The GM may limit the actions you can choose from in certain situations.
 - **Movement:** Endeavors use a number line to track character positions, scores, progress towards goals, or so on.
-The Endeavor's setup instructions will describe where characters begin on the number line and its actions will describe when and how you move.
+This number line begins at $0$ and goes up as high as needed.
+The Endeavor's setup instructions will describe where characters begin on the number line, and its actions will describe when and how you move.
 - **Group Movement:** If a group moves together an amount, they only move a total of that amount.
 How the group distributes this movement among its members is up to the group to decide: they may distribute the movement evenly, give it all to one member, or any other arrangement the group agrees on.
+- **Special Actions:** Some actions have the `Special Action` label.
+Special actions cannot be used during the round.
+Instead, at the end of the round after all normal actions are complete, whoever has the highest current roll chooses a special action to perform, with the GM resolving ties.
+Then the next round begins and new rolls are made.

+*Continued on next page.*

+---
+<!-- _class: rules -->
 - **Buttons:** Endeavors add a number of buttons to the number line.
 There are two types of buttons, personal and global.
 Personal buttons can only be activated by the character who added them, whereas global buttons can be activated by any character.
 If an Endeavor uses buttons, it will describe how each is activated and the effect that happens as a result.

-*Continued on next page.*

----
-<!-- _class: rules -->

 Also note: